 - Building a reading culture in your classroom is a new session for primary teachers looking at what they can personally do in their own classroom to nurture a love of reading.
 This is a great first step for teachers looking to improve their practice around reading for pleasure, and includes real life examples and guidance for using Scottish Book Trust programmes for support.

-- Book Discovery sessions are a great chance to find out about books to use in your school, library or community group.
-They're more interactive than our other sessions, so they provide a great chance to connect with other learning professionals for a bit of book chat!
+- Book Discovery sessions are a great way to find out about books to use in your school, library or community group.
+They're more interactive than our other sessions, so they provide the perfect setting to connect with other learning professionals for a bit of book chat!

 If you've only got a few minutes to spare, check out one of our videos from a school, library or community group in Scotland who have shared their reading journey with us.